 - Solo Tasks that can be done individually, independent of location or time

-If a team gets together to plan their schedules, they can create a rota to cover all responsibilities.
-They can also optimise collaboration time in the office.
+If a team gets together to plan their schedules, they can create a rota to cover all responsibilities and to overlap as required.

-Successful hybrid working is enabled when each person take responsibility for delivering in their role.
-This can build trust.
-It can help to remove residual stigma about remote working.
-It helps shift assessment of performance away from presenteeism.
+Successful hybrid working is enabled when each person takes responsibility for delivering in their role.
+This will build trust in the model and ensure that it is retained.
+It can help any remove residual stigma about remote working.
+It helps shift assessment of performance away from presenteeism towards outcomes and achievements.

 Both employees and managers have a part to play.
 Productivity is improved when: